 About Group Push

 You can push groups from Okta to other connected applications and directories such as Box and Active Directory.
-The current list of apps to which you can push groups includes the following:
+The list below is not exhaustive, but includes the following:

 - Active Directory

 Groups are pushed to applications using two methods.